kubesphere/website/content/en/docs/workspace-administration/app-repository/import-helm-repository.md

     {{< notice note >}}

-1. In an on-premises private cloud environment, you can build your own repository based on [ChartMuseum](https://chartmuseum.com/).
+- In an on-premises private cloud environment, you can build your own repository based on [ChartMuseum](https://chartmuseum.com/).
 Then, you develop and upload applications to the repository and deploy them on KubeSphere for your own needs.

-2. If you need to set up HTTP basic access authentication, you can refer to this document https://github.com/helm/chartmuseum#basic-auth
+- If you need to set up HTTP basic access authentication, you can refer to [this document](https://github.com/helm/chartmuseum#basic-auth).

     {{</ notice >}}